SatelCreative/spylib/README.md

 #### REST

-We can query the store using either the REST:
+We can query the store using the REST endpoint:

 ```python
 await token.execute_rest(